 Considerations for Surgery

 In surgical scenarios, considerations include the overall facial balance, skin thickness around the nasal tip, and potential impacts on the nasal septum.
-The surgeon must carefully plan the procedure to ensure a natural look without compromising nasal function.
+The doctor must carefully plan the procedure to ensure a natural look without compromising nasal function.

 Causes of Cartilage Bumps on Tip of Nose